Updated on 25/4/2021

 If during your trip to Africa you’re planning a game drive, a hike, a boat trip, animals tracking or other similar activities, forget all the above and start packing something else.

-You’re going to need comfortable clothes, feel free to wear tank top if you like them and shorts (unless you’re walking in the forest, then you’ll need long pants).
+You’re going to need comfortable clothes, feel free to wear a tank top if you like them and shorts (unless you’re walking in the forest, then you’ll need long pants).
 I would also avoid skirts.

 I suggest a waterproof light jacket or raincoat, to still be able to walk around in case of rain.
 In everyday life, you’ll be able to get cover and patiently wait for the rain to stop, like everybody else.
-But a touristic activity does not stop just because of bad weather and you’ll find yourself socked in 5 minutes time, if you don’t have some protection.
+But a tourist activity does not stop just because of bad weather and you’ll find yourself socked in 5 minutes time, if you don’t have some protection.

 On the contrary, a hat or a bandana might help for long sunny exposures.